TritonDataCenter/smartos-docs/docs/smf-quick-reference.md

     svcadm disable -t <fmri>
     svcadm enable -t <fmri>

+After a config change you will likely need to `restart` the associated service.
+Restarting a service calls the service's `stop` method, then the `start` method without modifying the desired state.
+Note: Restarting a service that is not `online` has no affect.
+See below for troubleshooting `offline` and `maintenance` states.

+    svcadm restart <fmri>

 ## Troubleshooting Service Failures

 A service that is enabled but not running will either be in `offline` or